The ABCs of growing lavender

 Lavender and its many uses

-Learn all about lavender and explore the Texas Hill Country during Blanco’s annual festival this weekend, June 9-11.
+Learn all about lavender and explore the Texas Hill Country during Blanco’s annual festival which happens annually in June.
 Experience three days of food, music, a market, informative speakers, a wine tent, arts and crafts, and more.

 Want to learn more?
 Visit the KLRU Central Texas Gardener website for more information.